 Exact instructions on how to apply DNS records vary between providers:

 The information that you will need to copy over when you update your DNS records is displayed in the "Host/Key" and "Value" columns in step 2 of the ‘add a new custom email domain’ process.
 Each table cell can be easily copied to the clipboard by hovering over the text and choosing "Click to copy".

-Only these 2 records are required, if you have added FreeAgent specific records to this domain in the past, they can be now removed.
+Only the 2 records in step 2 are required, if you have added FreeAgent specific records to this domain in the past, they can be now removed.